Fair Near Neighbor Search: Independent Range Sampling in High Dimensions: Introduction

 \subsection{Results}

-In this paper we propose several solutions to the $r$-NN(I)S problem under different settings.
+We propose several solutions to the $r$-NN(I)S problem under different settings.
 We hope that our fairness view on independent range sampling gives a new perspective to fair similarity search.
 On the technical side, the paper contributes the following methods: \begin{itemize} \item Section~\ref{sec:sampling} describes a solution to the $r$-near neighbor sampling problem with running time guarantees matching those of standard LSH up to polylog factors.
-The data structure uses an independent permutation of the data points and inspects buckets according to the order of points under this permutation. \item Section~\ref{sec:independent:sampling} shows how to solve the independent sampling case, using a more involved data structure.
+The data structure uses an independent permutation of the data points and inspects buckets according to the order of points under this permutation. \item Section~\ref{sec:independent:sampling} shows how to solve the independent sampling case.
 The query time still matches that of standard LSH up to poly-logarithmic factors.
-Each bucket is equipped with a count-sketch and the algorithm works by repeatedly sampling points within a certain window from the permutation. \item Lastly, in Section~\ref{sec:tableau} we introduce an easy-to-implement nearly-linear space data structure based on the LSH filter approach put forward in~\cite{andoni2017optimal,christiani2017framework}.
-As each input point appears once in the data structure, the data structure can be easily adapted to solve the NNIS problem.
-The data structure is described for similarity search under inner product, but it can be adapted to other metrics with standard techniques.
+Each bucket is equipped with a count-sketch and the algorithm works by repeatedly sampling points within a certain window from the permutation. \item In Section~\ref{sec:tableau} we introduce an easy-to-implement nearly-linear space data structure based on the LSH filter approach put forward in~\cite{andoni2017optimal,christiani2017framework}.
+As each input point appears once in the data structure, the data structure can be easily adapted to solve the NNIS problem. \item Lastly, in Section~\ref{sec:evaluation} we present an empirical evaluation of (un)fairness in traditional recommendation systems on real-world datasets, and we then analyze the additional computational cost for guaranteeing fairness. \end{itemize}